Organizations and groups are used to manage your Zendesk Support users and the ticket handling workflow.

 Organizations

-Organizations are collections of your users (both end-users and agents).
+Organizations are typically collections of your end users, but they can also include team members.
 On the Team plan, users can belong to only one organization.
-On Professional and Enterprise plans, users can belong to multiple organizations, up to 300.
-The use of organizations is optional, but by arranging your end-users into organizations you can keep track of what those organizations are requesting.
+On Professional and Enterprise plans, users can belong to up to 300 organizations.
+The use of organizations is optional, but by arranging your end users into organizations you can keep track of what those organizations are requesting.
 You can also enable users within an organization to see each other’s tickets.
 This expands visibility of the organization's support issues and should reduce the number of duplicate tickets.

 -